Skip To Content

 How can constituents get involved in energy flex?

 To take part in flexible energy schemes, you’ll need a smart meter.
 It must be working in smart mode and sending readings every 30 minutes.

 This lets your supplier see when you use energy and offer rewards or cheaper prices for using energy at off-peak times.

 Your energy supplier should be able to install a smart meter for you at no extra cost.
 You’ll also need to sign up for a flexible rewards scheme or a time-of-use tariff.
 These usually give you cheaper energy at off-peak times or rewards for shifting your energy use.
-Check with your supplier for the details of their scheme, as they will vary.

-What does peak and off-peak mean?
+What do peak and off-peak times mean?

 Peak energy times are when energy demand is at its highest.
 For example, one peak time might be evenings on weekdays, when many people are getting home from work, cooking dinner, or watching TV.
-Off-peak energy times are when there is less demand for energy.
-Typically, peak times are between 4 pm and 7 pm Monday to Friday, and off-peak times are during the night and at weekends.

-Some energy suppliers offer time-of-use tariffs and flexible energy schemes that offer cheaper energy or rewards for energy use at off-peak times.
 You'll need to check the specific terms of these tariffs with your supplier, to ensure you can make the most using cheaper energy at the off-peak times.

 What types of flexible tariffs are there?